bit-badger/Giraffe.Htmx/src/ViewEngine.Htmx/README.md

 ### Learn

 htmx's attributes and these attribute functions map one-to-one.
+There are two exceptions:
-The lone exception is `_hxBoost`, which implies `true`; use `_hxNoBoost` to set it to `false`.
+- `_hxBoost` implies `true`; use `_hxNoBoost` to set it to `false`.
+- `_hxSwapWithTransition` renders the standard `hx-swap` attribute and appends `transition:true` to the specified swap value.

+The htmx `hx-on` attribute supports multiple events if they are separated with a newline (`\n`) character.
+The value provided to this attribute will be attribute-escaped, but in testing, it was interpreted correctly.

 The support modules contain named properties for known values (as illustrated with `HxTrigger.Load` above).
 A few of the modules are more than collections of names, though:
 - `HxRequest` has a `Configure` function, which takes a list of strings; the other functions in the module allow for configuring the request.

 ```fsharp